bmachado/amm-rehost-workshopper/create-the-production-environment.md

 There are two type of health probes available in OpenShift: [liveness probes and readiness probes](https://docs.openshift.com/container-platform/3.9/dev_guide/application_health.html#container-health-checks-using-probes).
 Liveness probes are to know when to restart a container and readiness probes to know when a Container is ready to start accepting traffic.

-**Only execute these steps with your Jenkins has warning messages or errors.
-It's not required if its running well**.
+>Only execute the next steps with your Jenkins has warning messages or errors.
+It's not required if its running well.

 Now we need to increase the timeout of readiness and liveness probes.
 Click in the jenkins application link.